 The Committee reminds States parties that, in accordance with article 3.2 OPSC, the obligation to criminalise the acts below shall apply also to attempts to commit any such acts, as well as to complicity or participation in any such acts.

 Sale of children is defined by the OPSC as the transfer of a child by any person (e.g. a parent) or a group of persons (e.g. a family) to another person in exchange for remuneration or any other consideration.
 It may entail the movement of a child to another place but not necessarily so.
 The “remuneration or any other consideration” is the core element of the sale of a child, and the payment of money (remuneration) is usually part of the exchange.
 While it is not specified who should receive the remuneration, it will most likely be the person or group who transfers the child to another person.
 It is also possible that money is used to pay a debt of the parents.
-However, there may be other reasons (consideration) for the sale of a child, e.g. the promise by the other person that the child will receive education or vocational training, or other kinds of offers for a better future.
+However, there may be other reasons (consideration) for the sale of a child, e.g. the promise by the other person that the child will receive education or vocational training, or other kinds of offers for a better futureor the commodification of child athletes through contracting, third party ownership or internatonal transfers.

 The sale of children as defined in article 2 should be criminalised (article 3, para.
 1(a)(i)) if a child is offered, delivered or accepted: